pharmpress/angular-seed/README.md

 special features for Angular applications.

 * The configuration is found at `e2e-tests/protractor-conf.js`.
-* The end-to-end tests are found in `e2e-tests/scenarios.js`.
+* The end-to-end tests with cucumber are found in `e2e-tests/scenarios.feature` and the steps are define in `e2e-tests/scenarios.steps.js`.

 Protractor simulates interaction with our web app and verifies that the application responds correctly.
 Therefore, our web server needs to be serving up the application, so that Protractor can